priyanshugoyal612/CurrencyXchangeApp/README.md

 - Implement caching for improved performance.
 - Ensure security with CSRF and CSP.
 - Containerize the application with Docker for consistent deployment.
 - Add instrumentation with InfluxDB and Grafana for real-time monitoring and analytics.
+Its also preloaded with the dashboard
 - Provide a Angular 17 user interface for smooth interactions with the currency conversion service.

 Technical clarification
 • Spring Boot 3
 • Maven
+• Java 21
 • Angular 17
 • EhCache
 • Grafana